Celliwig/Reverse-Engineering/Acer/8730g/README.md

 Is another bit of obfusciated code, it loops through the address range 0xffbf0002->0xffa00002 in 0x10000 decrements, writing whatever is in cl to that address.
 In this call cl=0, so it writes 0 to those memory addresses.
 It's called later in the revoke flash access function with cl=1, so is this a memory block access protection scheme?

 ####Revoke flash access
-The revoke access function is simple by comparison:
+The revoke access function is much simpler by comparison:
 <div style="height: 400px; overflow: auto;"><table height="400px" border=0><tr><td>
 <code>
 ┌ 0: fcn.romExitHook[000000fc] ();